How your small business can save energy during the summer

 For small businesses, cutting back on unnecessary costs is fundamental to maintaining a healthy bottom line.
 While this applies all year round, people may assume that less energy is used in summer due to warmer temperatures and less reliance on heating and lighting.
 But, businesses should look at how they can make energy efficiencies throughout the year, regardless of the weather.

 Summer efficiency is also about comfort and productivity.
-Keeping offices and shops cool in smarter ways can help staff stay focused, and customers stay longer, without sending your bills through the roof.
+Keeping offices and shops cool in smarter ways helps staff stay focused, and customers stay longer, without sending your bills through the roof.

 Why are energy bills so high?